A Complete Guide to the Different Types of Glass Used in Display Case Manufacturing

 Cons

-Best used for: Low‑value merchandise, decorative cases, residential displays, or short‑term use.
+Best used for: Low-value merchandise and decorative or residential displays.

-Tempered glass is heat‑treated to increase strength and improve safety performance.
+Tempered glass is heat-treated for strength and improved safety.

 Pros